 Mary Sánchez Lanier, WSU Assistant Vice Provost, 509-335-7767, email@example.com

-PULLMAN, Wash.—Online applications are now open for Washington State University undergraduate researchers who wish to participate in the fourth annual Showcase for Undergraduate Research and Creative Activities (SURCA) on Monday, March 30, announced the Office of Undergraduate Research.
+PULLMAN, Wash.—Online applications open Thurs., Dec.
+1, for Washington State University undergraduate researchers seeking to participate in the sixth annual Showcase for Undergraduate Research and Creative Activities (SURCA), announced the Office of Undergraduate Research.

-SURCA is the only university-wide public venue for freshmen through seniors in all majors on every campus to share their mentored research, scholarship, and creative activities.
-It is part of the annual WSU Showcase, a week-long celebration of excellence.
-At SURCA, monetary prizes are awarded to researchers—novice to experienced—who are judged to be the top presenters in each of eight categories.
-Projects span science, humanities, social science, arts, and engineering topics.
+SURCA is also the only university-wide public venue throughout the academic year where freshmen through seniors in all majors on every campus can share their mentored research, scholarship, and creative activities, which are collectively referred to as “research.”
+Monetary prizes are awarded to researchers—from novices through the experienced—who are judged to be the top presenters in each of eight categories.
+Presentations span science, humanities, social science, arts, and engineering topics.

-“SURCA gives participants tremendous opportunities for personal and academic growth,” said Mary Sánchez Lanier, assistant vice provost.
-“Students must refine and organize knowledge gleaned from their months and years of work with a mentor.
-They must prepare detailed posters and practice concise speeches to tell various audiences about their work and results.
+“SURCA gives students tremendous opportunities to grow both personally and academically,” said Mary Sánchez Lanier, assistant vice provost.
+“Students must refine and organize knowledge gleaned from their months and even years of work with a research mentor.
+They must prepare intricate posters and practice concise speeches to tell various audiences about their work and results.
 At the event itself, they learn about the wealth of subjects being investigated by their peers.

 “Participants from years past tell us that their understanding of the scope of their work as well as their commitment to research was deepened by their SURCA experience.”